Pampushky are a traditional Ukrainian garlic bread rolls. So soft and fluffy, topped with garlic oil, and chopped parsley they are fantastic

 - 1 tsp salt

-- 2 Tbsp oil
+- 2 Tbsp oil (sunflower or olive)

-- 2 big cloves of garlic
+- 2 large cloves of garlic (finely minced)

-- 2 tbsp chopped parsley (fresh or frozen) or dill
+- 2 Tbsp chopped parsley (fresh or frozen) or dill

 Instructions

-- At this point, add the flour gradually – first add 400g / 2 ½ cups.
-If the dough is very sticky to your hands – add another 50g / 6Tbsp.
-Add salt too
+- At this point, gradually add the flour – start with 400g / 3cups + 2Tbsp and continue adding until the dough comes together.
+If the dough is too sticky to handle, add another 50g / 6Tbsp of flour.
+Don't forget to add salt as well.

-- While the bread rolls are baking, make garlic oil: whisk the minced garlic, add salt, sunflower oil, and water (you can also use a mortar and pestle, or a blender)
+- While the bread rolls are baking, make garlic oil.
+Whisk the minced garlic, add salt, sunflower oil, and water (you can also use a mortar and pestle, or a blender).

-- Immediately spoon the garlic oil on top of them (it’s very important to do this right away, so the bread rolls will absorb all the topping and will get a divine flavor).You can also sprinkle some salt on top
+- Be sure to spoon the garlic oil on top of the pampushky immediately after removing them from the oven.
+This is crucial to ensure that the bread rolls absorb all the topping and achieve a divine flavor.
+You may also choose to sprinkle some salt on top.